 Important Admissions Test Note

-All applicants are now required to pass an updated version of the Physical Abilities Test (PAT) in order to be eligible to attend the Law Enforcement Academy at EFSC.
-The test is more challenging, timed and has a required qualifying score.
-We are providing notice so that applicants have ample time to develop their physical fitness levels to successfully pass the test.
+All applicants are required to pass the Physical Abilities Test (PAT) in order to be eligible to attend the Law Enforcement Academy at EFSC.
+The test is more challenging than in the past, is timed and has a required qualifying score.
+We are highlighting this notice so applicants have ample time to develop their physical fitness levels to successfully pass the test.
 Click here to view the requirements.
-Applicants having questions may call 321-433-5638 or email us at email@example.com You can also learn more about the updated PAT in this Brevard County Sheriff's Office video.
+Applicants having questions may email us at firstname.lastname@example.org or call 321-433-5638.
+You can also learn more about the PAT in this Brevard County Sheriff's Office video.

 The Law Enforcement Academy at Eastern Florida State College partners with the Brevard Police Testing & Selection Center (BPTC) to select students for Academy classes.
 The BPTC performs all testing and screening because Academy applicants must first take the Criminal Justice Basic Abilities Test (CJBAT), a requirement of the State of Florida to enter any law enforcement academy.